userstyles-world/userstyles.world/web/docs/faq.md

 ### How does mirroring source code work?

-Every 30th minute (00:30, 01:00, and so on) we check for style updates.
-Style checking runs in batches of 25 (as of August 27, 2021) and not all at once, so it can take up to a few minutes for your userstyle(s) to be processed.
-The style will be updated if the `@version` field doesn't match the one in our database.
+Every 4th minute of every 4 hours (00:04 UTC+0, 04:04, and so on) we check for
+updates.
+Userstyle checking runs in batches of 25 (as of August 27, 2021), so it can take up to a few minutes for your userstyles to be processed.
+Code will be updated if `@version` field doesn't match the one in our database.

 If your userstyle isn't being updated, read through [troubleshooting steps](#why-is-mirroring-source-code-updates-not-working) first.